 Back in the forties and fifties it was said that the lake was so clear you could sight fish bass.
 It's been abused for so long that today it's not much more than a swamp.
 Heavily polluted by agricultural back pumping and sewage runoff, this lake has begun a slow road to recovery.
 Lake Apopka will most likely never be a clear white sand bottom water ski lake.
 Dredging the whole lake down to the aquifer might make this happen, but the expense would be enormous.
 However, the closing and flooding of the farms around the lake plus the tightening of discharge regulations has helped to change the downward course of this once great bass fishing lake.
 Significant efforts are underway in an attempt to improve the water quality.
 Over 20 million pounds of shad and 20 million metric tons of phosphorus have been removed from the lake.
-What the lake needs most is more water.
-The Winter Garden boat ramp is currently unusable for large bass boats due to low water levels.
-High speed running in the lake is ill-advised due to submerged tree stumps and large alligators.
+Care must be taken when running this lake at high speed due to submerged tree stumps and large alligators.

 At this time, the main lake water is still very turbid except for the area around Gourd Neck Springs.
 This huge spring pumps clear water into the lake and the demarcation line can be clearly seen from a boat.
 The water visibility in the rest of lake is less than a foot and most people would immediately be repulsed by the look of the water.
 This is OK with me as the lake has become somewhat of a secret fishing hole for a small number of tournament anglers who make the long Sunday run.